15 Jan ACTIon – Promoting active citizenship through civic education and active online participation of youth role models

 The expected impact is that active and deliberate digital youth participation will help strengthen the resources of young disadvantaged learners, newly-coming migrants and Roma/ethnic minority communities, empowering them to engage in pro-active social (online) participation through self-organised piloting projects with the digital tool.
 Ultimately, the results of this project will inform practice-driven policy recommendations, targeted at a European level to support policy advocacy for social inclusion through (digital) citizenship education.

-- Modular curriculum with training modules in POL training as role models, civic education, digital skills, media and health literacy
+- Modular curriculum with two training programmes covering civic education, digital skills, media and health literacy

 - Health and Social Development Foundation (HESED), Bulgaria